Royal Belgian Veal Stew (Blanquette de Veau Royale)

 Build the Bouquet Garni

 Stud the onion halves with the cloves and tie the bay leaves and thyme sprigs together with kitchen string to make a bouquet garni.
-This bundle allows all the herb flavors to infuse into the liquid while making it super easy to fish out later so your sauce stays smooth.
+This makes the aromatics easy to remove later.

 1. 4